 A nonprofit partnership is ultimately a business relationship.
 As with any business relationship, communication can help strengthen the connection.

 No one likes to feel used, so train your team to meet often with the company’s nonprofit partners – not just when the employees need something.
 Whenever you meet, use negotiation training tips like active listening to show you’re invested and involved in what the nonprofit’s representatives have to say.

 A willingness to listen is a great way to show respect, which is a crucial ingredient in strong relationships.
 Furthermore, the less you talk, the more you can learn how things are going and how best you can continue to offer support.

 Would you like to get more tips on how to get the most out of your CSR project?
-Listen to our podcast!
+Get in touch with us!